-Electric Vehicle Supply Equipment (EVSE) Grants
+Electric Vehicle (EV) Charging Station Grants

-The Hydrogen and Electric Automobile Purchase Rebate Program (CHEAPR) offers rebates for the incremental cost of the purchase or lease of a hydrogen fuel cell electric vehicle (FCEV), all-electric vehicle (EV), or plug-in hybrid electric vehicle (PHEV).
-Rebates are offered based on battery range in the following amounts:
+The Connecticut Hydrogen and Electric Automobile Purchase Rebate Program (CHEAPR) offers point-of-sale rebates of up to $9,500 for the incremental cost of the purchase or lease of a FCEV, EV, or plug-in hybrid electric vehicle (PHEV).
+The manufacturer suggested retail price for new eligible vehicles may not exceed $50,000.

-Rebates are offered on a first-come, first-served basis until funds expire.
-For more information, see the Connecticut Department of Energy and Environmental Protection EV Connecticut website.
+Rebates are available on a first-come, first-served basis.
+For more information, see the Connecticut Department of Energy and Environmental Protection CHEAPR website.